-(3) We next defined contingency-discriminating patterns as patterns with between-contingency similarity values below the 90th percentile of the between-enclosure similarity distribution.

-(4) To investigate the properties of such contingency-discriminating patterns, we compared them to a matched group of patterns detected in the same session but characterized with the highest between-contingency similarity values.
+- (3) We next defined contingency-discriminating patterns as patterns with between-contingency similarity values below the 90th percentile of the between-enclosure similarity distribution. - (4) To investigate the properties of such contingency-discriminating patterns we compared them to a matched group of patterns detected in the same session but characterized with the highest between-contingency similarity values.
 In other words, we selected the n patterns with the highest between-contingency similarity scores (with n being the number of contingency-discriminating patterns across all recordings).
 We therefore isolated n contingency-discriminating patterns (with the lowest between-contingency similarity values) and n contingency-invariant patterns (with the highest within-contingency discriminating values) in each contingency.
-Note that the total number of contingency-discriminating patterns before exclusions is 2n because there are two contingencies.
+Note that the total number of contingency discriminating patterns before exclusions is 2n since there are two contingencies.
 Subsequently, all patterns that had a within-session maximum similarity below the 90th percentile of the between-enclosure similarity distribution were excluded from further analysis.

-Because detected weight vectors were typically asymmetrical (Fig. 2d), the direction where weights were highest was assigned positive weights, and principal CA1 neurons whose weights were positive and exceeded 2 s.d. from the mean were defined as pattern members (mean of $6.0 \pm 0.2\%$ member neurons for each pattern from an average of 37.1 ± 4.2 neurons recorded per day).
-To assess the robustness of findings regarding member neurons isolated using this membership threshold, we further used a threshold of either 1 or 3 s.d.
-(Extended Data Figs. 4d,e and 7d,e).
-In total, the analyses shown in Figs. 2 and 3 included 67 contingency-discriminating patterns (32 in contingency X and 35 in contingency Y), 152 member neurons (79 in contingency X and 73 in contingency Y) and 49 contingency-invariant patterns (104 member neurons); all patterns detected on light OFF (151 in contingency X and 155 in contingency Y) and light ON (56 in contingency X and 52 in contingency Y) days were used in Fig. 4.
+Since detected weight vectors were typically asymmetrical (Fig. 2d), the direction where weights were highest was assigned positive weights, and principal CA1 neurons whose weight was positive and exceeded 2 standard deviations from the mean were defined as pattern 'members' (mean of $6.0\pm0.2\%$ member neurons for each pattern from an average of 37.1 ± 4.2 neurons recorded per day).
+To assess the robustness of findings regarding member neurons isolated using this membership threshold, we further used a threshold of either 1 or 3 standard deviations (Extended Data Fig. 4d,e; Extended Data Fig. 7d,e).
+In total, the analyses shown in Figures 2 and 3 included 67 contingency-discriminating patterns (32 in contingency X and 35 in contingency Y) and 152 member neurons (79 in contingency X and 73 in contingency Y), 49 contingency-invariant patterns (104 member neurons); all patterns detected in light OFF (151 in contingency X and 155 in contingency Y) and light ON (56 in contingency X and 52 in contingency Y) days were used in Figure 4.